ohdsi-studies/EhdenRaPrediction/validationPackage/EHDENRAPredictionValidation/readme.md

 B. Getting Started
 ===============
   1. Make sure to have either: installed (A1) or built (A2) the package
-  2. In R, run the code in 'extras/codeToRun.R' (see [Skeleton Validation Study guide](https://github.com/OHDSI/EhdenRaPredictionValidation/tree/master/inst/doc/UsingSkeletonValidationPackage.pdf) for guideance)
+  2. In R, run the code in 'extras/codeToRun.R' (see [Skeleton Validation Study guide](https://github.com/ohdsi-studies/EhdenRaPrediction/blob/master/validationPackage/EHDENRAPredictionValidation/inst/doc/UsingSkeletonPredictionValidationPackage.pdf) for guidance)

 C. Example Code